Toyota, nearing record profit, slows in Southeast Asia

 “In the short term, sales are lower than expected in these countries and that could weigh on Toyota’s business performance,” said Issei Takahashi, an analyst at Credit Suisse in Tokyo.

-A weakening yen that makes exports profitable and lets it convert money made overseas at a favourable rate have set Toyota nicely to boost its performance.
+A weakening yen that makes exports profitable and lets it convert money made overseas at a favorable rate have set Toyota nicely to boost its performance.

 On Friday, it is expected to post an April-June operating profit of 649 billion yen, or $6.60 billion, up 84 percent year-on-year, according to the average estimate of four analysts surveyed by Thomson Reuters I/B/E/S.